In this page

 • Accessing the screen displays a "Failed to read app user!" error.

-To fix this, you need to extend your IP allowlist:
+To fix it, extend your IP allowlist:

 2. Click "More details" and copy the IP address ranges from the list.
 (Adding these entries to your IP allowlist is perfectly secure, as these are published by Atlassian in their official Forge documentation.)